AndErem314/Trading_Bot/README.md

 # Ichimoku Cloud Trading Assistant

-A Python-based assistant that implements Ichimoku Cloud trading strategies with fast backtesting, rich PDF reporting, and LLM-powered optimization that can auto-generate updated strategy YAMLs.
+A Python-based assistant that implements Ichimoku Cloud trading strategies with fast backtesting, PDF reporting, and LLM-powered optimization that can auto-generate updated strategy YAMLs.

 ## Overview